AliceO2Group/AliceO2/Detectors/HMPID/workflow/README.md

   --root-file arg (=/tmp/hmpRawDecodeResults)
                   Name of the Root file with the decoding results.
-  --fast-decode   Use the fast algorithm. (error 0.8%
+  --fast-decode   Use the fast algorithm. (error 0.8%) --get-results-statistics    Switch on the output of statistic result files
 ```